Since November 2015, so over 4 years now.What does your role entail?

 That's too difficult!
 I have two.

 Firstly the Positano Cuban.
 It was a bold choice, we’ve never done anything in such a fluid fabric before but I felt we needed it.
 It’s made from EcoVero™ - an eco-responsible viscose, which we are really excited to be using.
-I found the fabric with Gavin, my brilliant assistant.
+I found the fabric with Gavin, our brilliant Buyer.
 The luck of spotting something, backing it and then seeing your customers agree feels like such a success.

 The second would be the Textured Polo.
 It was again a new direction for us, something we've wanted to do for a while and I felt we had to launch it.
 We managed to make these in certified 100% organic cotton.
 The team loved the product during development and it has sold really well.
 It's exciting and very reassuring that we're creating new, unique pieces that clearly speak to our customers.What’s your most memorable piece?